HaxeFoundation/nekovm.org/www/pages/specs/variables.md

 f(); // print 3
 ```

-Such variables are called environment variables because they're no longer part of the local context, but of the function "environment" context.
+Such variables are called environment variables because they're no longer part of the local context but of the function "environment" context.
 A function can still modify an environment variable, but this will not modify the original variable reference :

 ```neko
 var x = 3;